Under the Hood: A Discussion Series for Investigative Professionals

 Our experience in the field of investigative research has shown that a firm cannot effectively serve its clients without retaining and motivating its cadre of research talent.
 A firm whose leadership takes a long view on employee engagement, talent development, and burnout prevention will consistently produce better results on deliverables and create better long-term relationships with its clients.

 This post is the first in a series about workplace challenges facing investigative professionals and other white-collar researchers, focusing on practical advice and lessons learned from our own experiences.
 While tailored toward the investigative and intelligence industry, we hope that these articles are also valuable for others in the professional services sector, while also providing a behind-the-scenes look at Forward Risk’s values and operating practices.

-Daniel Greenberg is a Partner of Forward Risk and Intelligence LLC, a corporate investigations firm with offices in Washington, DC and New York.
+Daniel Greenberg is a Partner of Forward Risk and Intelligence Inc., a corporate investigations firm with offices in Washington, DC and New York.
 More information can be found at www.forwardrisk.com.